ScilifelabDataCentre/Anubis/anubis/README.md

 - `display`: Display the call information.
 - `edit`: Edit the top-level information for the call; title, description, open and close dates, access, etc.
+- `access`: Edit the access privileges for the call.
 - `documents`: Edit the documents attached to a call.
 - `document`: Download the specified document attached to a call.
-- `proposal`: Display the proposal field definitions, and add field.
+- `proposal`: Display the proposal field definitions, for edit, delete or add.
 - `proposal_field`: Edit or delete the proposal field definition.
 - `reviewers`: Edit the list of reviewers, which must have user accounts.
-- `review`: Display the review field definitions, and add field.
+- `review`: Display the review field definitions, for edit, delete or add.
 - `review_field`: Edit or delete the review field definition.
-- `decision`: Display the decision field definitions, and add field.
+- `decision`: Display the decision field definitions, for edit, delete or add.
 - `decision_field`: Edit or delete the decision field definition.
-- `grant`: Display the grant field definitions, and add field.
+- `grant`: Display the grant field definitions, for edit, delete or add.
 - `grant_field`: Edit or delete the grant field definition.
 - `reset_counter`: Reset the proposal counter.
 - `clone`: Clone the call.